AhmedGamidi/softwareproject-24-oja/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## References
-sign up made with clerk (https://dashboard.clerk.com) components from shadcn's UI (https://ui.shadcn.com)
+Sign up made with clerk (https://dashboard.clerk.com).

+Components from shadcn's UI (https://ui.shadcn.com)

-## the directory tree
-app-
+## The Directory Tree
+--
+    app
     |
-    --(root) - original and primary pages of the app --(auth) - sign up and sign in related files of the app --layout - fonts, title and description
+    -->(root) - original and primary pages of the app -->(auth) - sign up and sign in related files of the app -->layout - fonts, title and description